 Image

 The applied learnings and transformational experience of the interdisciplinary, intergenerational institute will prime participants to accelerate the creation of conditions that promote a just, whole society and future with impact felt most profoundly within the Deaconess footprint.

 Twenty-three individuals were selected for the inaugural cohort of the Institute which launched in Fall 2023.
-The experience is deeply personal and as such Deaconess will maintain the anonymity of participants.
-Following the completion of the Institute, participants will have the option to choose to share their experiences publicly.
+The Insitute experience is deeply personal and as such Deaconess will maintain the anonymity of all participants.
+If individual participants desire to share their participation and/or experiences publicly, we support them in doing so.
+Following completion of the Institute, participants will have the option to provide reflections that they are comfortable with Deaconess sharing publicly for purposes of informing potential participants about the experience, educating potential Institute funders, and reporting to Deaconess team and board members.

-Deaconess Foundation's Institute for Black Liberation has been launched with leadership from Project Manager Cheryl D.S.
-Walker and Program Director Rudy Nickens.
+Deaconess Foundation's Institute for Black Liberation has been launched with leadership from Program Director Rudy Nickens and Project Manager Cheryl D.S.
+Walker.

+Image